ClointFusion/ClointFusion/README.md

 ### Usage of BOL

-Open your favourite terminal and type `bol`.
-Within a moment, a personalised Virtual Assistant will be at your service.
+Open your favourite terminal and type `bol` or `sudo bol` for ubuntu users.
+Within a moment, a personalized Virtual Assistant will be at your service.

+<img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/VERSION%201.1.0/CLI_BOL_GIF.gif?raw=true" height="400">

-***Note:`BOL` is currently in deveopment stage.
+***Note: `BOL` is currently in deveopment stage.
 More functionalities are yet to be added.***

-<img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/VERSION%201.1.0/CLI_BOL_GIF.gif?raw=true" height="400">

 <br>